 The company’s lead drug candidate, SLV213, is a novel small molecule antiviral therapy with activity against a broad range of viruses that threaten global health, including SARS-CoV-2, the coronavirus that causes COVID-19.
-In addition, SLV213 has activity against Ebola and Nipah viruses as well as Chagas disease, a parasitic disease endemic to South and Central America, but also found in the southern half of the United States.
+In addition, SLV213 has activity against Ebola, Nipah, and Marburg viruses, as well as Chagas disease, a parasitic disease endemic to South and Central America but also found in the southern half of the United States.

-By rapidly developing SLV213 for COVID-19, Selva Therapeutics intends to bring a valuable treatment to the market that has the potential to fight multiple life-threatening infectious diseases and protect global health.
+By rapidly developing SLV213 for COVID-19, Selva Therapeutics aims to bring a valuable treatment to the market that has the potential to fight multiple life-threatening infectious diseases and protect global health.

-Since the outbreak of the COVID-19 pandemic, Selva has accelerated the development of SLV213 as a leading oral drug candidate against SARS-CoV-2.
+Selva is advancing SLV213 as a leading oral drug candidate against SARS-CoV-2.

-SLV213 is designed to block cathepsin L, a host cysteine protease used by the virus to enter host cells.
+SLV213 is a potent inhibitor of cathepsin L, a host cysteine protease used by the virus to enter host cells.
 The unique mechanism of action differentiates SLV213 from other treatments in the COVID-19 pipeline and suggests SLV213 could be:

 Because many viruses use similar cell entry mechanisms, SLV213 could also treat a wide range of infectious diseases caused by viruses, including Ebola, Nipah, Marburg, SARS, and MERS.
 In addition, SLV213 has been shown to potently inhibit cruzain, a parasitic cysteine protease found in Trypanosoma cruzi, which causes Chagas disease.